 Many young people in the UK have already been infected with COVID-19.
-It is important to
+It is important to understand the response to vaccination in this group.
+Therefore, participants enrolled in this study will include those with previous proven or suspected COVID-19.

-6.1.
-Potential benefits
+6.1 Potential benefits

-6.1.1.
-Current guidelines
+6.1.1 Current guidelines

-A 2-dose schedule of BNT162b2 COVID-19 vaccine is approved for use from the age of 12 years and older in the UK, and is highly effective against COVID-19.
+A 2-dose schedule of BNT162b2 (30 micrograms) COVID-19 vaccine is approved for use from the age of 12 years and older in the UK, and is highly effective against COVID-19.
+A 2-dose schedule of BNT162b2 (10 micrograms) is approved for use in 5-11 year-olds.